6 Regulatory Limits

 where mA, bA, mC, and bC are numerical parameters specific to each substance, and CF is the conversion factor for acute vs. chronic criteria.

-These values are graphically displayed in the following chapters not juxtaposed against static horizontal lines, but instead they are highlighted by shape or color when the calculated threshold is exceeded; specific that sampling event’s hardness conditions.
+These values are graphically displayed in the following chapters.
+Rather than juxtaposed against static horizontal lines, instead they are highlighted by shape or color when the calculated threshold is exceeded; specific to that sampling event’s hardness conditions.
 See figure X for an example

-(to do: show graphic example of values above threshold here)
+(to do: show graphic example of values above threshold as colored asterisks here)

-# general approach: export sheets of static and hardness-dependent results; use this to intake for all figures
+# possible general approach for graphic plots: export sheets of static and hardness-dependent results; use this to intake for all figures

 6.2 Hydrocarbons